ibmresilient/resilient-community-apps/fn_jira/README.md

 * Bug fixes

 ### v1.0.1
-* Support for versions of Resilient 31.0 and beyond
+* Support for versions of SOAR 31.0 and beyond

 ### v1.0.0
 * Initial Release